-This document outlines how the Bologna Follow-Up Group (BFUG) is operating for the 2015-2018 period, in terms of structure, meeting management and communication.
-The provisions set out in this document are not to be considered as strict or definitive rules, but as guidelines for the BFUG proceedings and its substructures (the Board, Working Groups, Advisory Groups and the Bologna Secretariat).
+This document outlines how the Bologna Follow-Up Group (BFUG) operates for the 2018-2020 period, in terms of governance, structure, meeting management and communication.
+The provisions set out in this document are to be considered as guidelines for the BFUG rules of procedure and its sub-structures (the Board, Working Groups, Advisory Groups, Task Forces, other ad hoc groups, and the BFUG Secretariat).

-With regard to the prior periods, the document in Annex 1 reports an historical overview of the BFUG proceedings since the BFUG has been established.
+With regard to prior periods, Annex 1 provides an historical overview of the BFUG proceedings since the BFUG was established.
 The documents in Annex 4, Annex 5, Annex 6 and Annex 7 are also historic documents provided for information purposes.